 No data of this nature previously existed, despite the fact that there are 13.9 million disabled people in the UK – that’s 8% of children, 19% of working age adults and 45% of pension age adults.

 We asked Music Makers, Music Educators and Music Retailers to participate in this important research by sharing their experiences in a survey.

 Some key findings:

-52% of parents of disabled children told us that their children experienced moderate or severe limitations to accessing a music lesson of any kind
+49% of parents of disabled children responding to the survey told us that their children experienced moderate or severe limitations to accessing a music lesson of any kind

-Over 50% of music educators tell us that “difficulty accessing a suitable instrument” is a barrier to their students’ music making
+Over 50% of music educators told us that “difficulty accessing a suitable instrument” is a barrier to their students’ music making

 The Consortium is working on a number of initiatives to help address these barriers, including the recently announced collaboration with the Nottingham Music Hub, which will pilot a new approach to ensuring that disabled children at mainstream primary schools are able to participate fully in making music through Whole Class Ensemble Tuition.